martin-nikolov/martin-nikolov/README.md

 ### Hello 👋

-💡  I'm a software craftsman, passionate about building available, cost-effective, fault-tolerant, and scalable distributed systems, applying clean architecture, SOLID principles, and the industry's best practices into meaningful projects.
+💡  I'm a software craftsman, passionate about building available, cost-effective, fault-tolerant, and scalable distributed systems, applying SOLID principles, and the industry's best practices into meaningful projects.

 🎯  I work at [Gtmhub](https://gtmhub.com/) – the world's most intuitive OKRs platform.